Cayman Islands: Country and Foreign Investment

 Entry and Residence

-Citizens of the US, Canada and of Britain and its dependent territories do not require visas to enter Cayman; passport or birth certificate plus photo ID is sufficient, along with a return or ongoing travel ticket.
+Citizens of the US, Canada and the UK and its dependent territories do not require visas to enter the Cayman Islands; passport or birth certificate plus photo ID is sufficient, along with a return or ongoing travel ticket.
 Other nationals require a passport plus ticket.
 Visitors may remain for up to six months.

-In January 2007, amendments revising the Cayman Islands Immigration Law (2006 Revision) came into force.
-The Law contains a number of changes to the Immigration Law, 2003, including work-permit term limits, permanent residency, a new category of 'key employees' and the ability of the Chief Immigration Officer to grant Caymanian Status to certain categories of applicants.
-The new law sought to clarify the work permit rules after years of frequent change to the rules, resulting in confusion for employers and backlogs in the processing of work permit applications.
+In January 2007, amendments revising the Cayman Islands Immigration Law came into force.
+Changes imposed included work permit term limits, permanent residence, a new category of 'key employees' and the ability of the chief immigration officer to grant Caymanian status to certain categories of applicants.
+The law sought to clarify work permit rules.

 Since such grants are not extendable or renewable it will be important for applicants to state clearly the length of time that the temporary work permit will be required.
 In deciding whether an application should be granted or refused, the same criteria will be used as for the grant of a full work permit, except that employers will not be required to advertise or to demonstrate that they operate a training programme.
 Employers should also note that a temporary work permit cannot be converted into a one-year permit.
 The one-year permit must be submitted and granted prior to the expiry of the temporary permit if the employee wishes to continue to work.

-The new legislation introduces the opportunity for foreign individuals to apply for a Residential Certificate for Investment.
-While this will cost KYD20,000 (USD24,000), it allows the investor, their spouse and any dependents the right to live in the islands without the need for a work permit on certain conditions.
+The new legislation introduces the opportunity for foreign individuals to apply for a residential certificate for investment.
+While this will cost KY$20,000 (US$24,000), it allows the investor, their spouse and any dependents the right to live in the islands without the need for a work permit on certain conditions.
 Under the new law, investors must:

-- Have a net worth of at least KYD6m;
+- Have a net worth of at least KY$6m

-- Invest at least KYD2.4m in licensed businesses with workforces that contribute towards the prosperity of the territory and comprise at least 50% Caymanians,
+- Invest at least KY$2.4m in licensed businesses with workforces that contribute towards the prosperity of the territory and comprise at least 50% Caymanians,

-- Pass checks on business competence, show financial records of their businesses’ stability, and show they undertake a managerial role in their given area; and
+- Pass checks on business competence, show financial records of their businesses’ stability, and show they undertake a managerial role in their given area

-- Possess a clean criminal record and be of sound health with adequate health insurance.
+- Have a clean criminal record and be of sound health with adequate health insurance.

-Bush underscored that the Residential Certificate for Investment would not incorporate a Trade and Business License and, if necessary for operations, this would need to be applied for separately.
+Bush underscored that the residential certificate for investment would not incorporate a trade and business licence and, if necessary for operations, this would need to be applied for separately.

-The Immigration (Amendment) Law 2012 came into effect on June 5, 2012.
-This new law introduces major changes to the immigration rules on the island by creating a new category of permissions for investors who wish to live in the Cayman Islands as well as introducing new rules for business visitors.
+The Immigration (Amendment) Law 2012 came into effect on 5 June 2012.
+It introduced major changes to the islands’ immigration rules, creating a new category of permissions for investors who wish to live in the territory as well as introducing new rules for business visitors.

-The new Certificate of Permanent Residence for Persons of Independent Means now allows the holder to work in the Cayman Islands and eventually apply for Caymanian citizenship, without having to gain the previously required eight years of ordinary residence.
-To qualify for the certificate, applicants need to invest a minimum specified sum in developed real estate and be financially able to maintain himself or herself and any dependents.
+It also introduced the certificate of permanent residence for persons of independent means, which allows the holder to work in the Cayman Islands and eventually apply for Caymanian citizenship, without having to gain the previously required eight years of ordinary residence.
+To qualify for the certificate, applicants need to invest a minimum specified sum on developed property and be financially able to maintain themselves and any dependents.
 The amounts required will be published in new regulations.

-A substantial business presence residency certificate is the second major change in the Immigration (Amendment) Law 2012.
-Applicants must either have a minimum 10% participation in an approved business with a substantial presence in the Caymans, or must be employed as a senior manager in a business with a substantial presence in the Caymans.
+A substantial business presence residence certificate is the second major change in the Immigration (Amendment) Law 2012.
+Applicants must either have a minimum 10% participation in an approved business with a substantial presence in the Caymans, or must be employed as a senior manager in one.